 Yin Yoga is an inherently meditative approach to yoga that focuses on the connective tissues of the body.
 It helps to stimulate the energy flow of the meridians, which is a fundamental concept in acupuncture as well.
 Having an understanding of acupuncture, Yin Yoga and the dharma helps me add depth to my students’ practice.

-- In addition to my workshops and trainings, I offer silent meditation retreats and exclusive 5-day retreats for immersive training, based on my Foundations Module and my Mindfulness Module.
-I offer these retreats about 3-4 times per year.
+In addition to my workshops and trainings, I offer silent meditation retreats.
 Here’s a list of all my upcoming retreats.

 Most recently, I was a featured author in “Mindfulness and Performance” (2016, Cambridge University Press), a collection about how performers, coaches, and athletes can use mindfulness to achieve peak performance and improve personal well-being.